apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>An optional field that defines the name of the referenced configuration constraints object.</p>
+<p>Specify the name of the referenced the configuration constraints object.</p>
 </td>
 </tr>
 <tr>